The Battle of Gaugamela might have had a different outcome.

 Remember:

-- Historical claims require concrete evidence, and currently, we lack any documented interaction or archaeological proof directly connecting Darius III to the knowledge of the Chinese repeating crossbow.
+- Historical claims require concrete evidence, and currently, we lack any documented interaction or archaeological evidence directly linking Darius III to knowledge of the Chinese repeating crossbow.

 - While considering different scenarios and historical possibilities can be fascinating, they cannot replace the need for factual data.